Donearm/Scientia/content/_index.md

 The other sections instead were born more recently, when I thought that I was expanding my interests into multiple areas that were becoming important enough to warrant their own wiki.
 Thus, I merged these here, spanning from history to personal hobbies, to info about health to curiosities.
 For the time being they will be here; maybe one day they will have their own wiki or site.

 If you need to know more about myself instead, head over my personal website at [gianlucafiore.it](https://www.gianlucafiore.it).
 Or my professional one as a writer, [fountainpencreator.com](https://www.fountainpencreator.com).
+Or explore my [IG feed](https://www.instagram.com/gianlucadfiore/) (mostly about my travels).
+Other social media I am not much present on.